gcovr/gcovr/doc/source/faq.rst

 * any version since 7.

 Note that the compiler may ignore ``inline`` functions that are never used.
+To force files to be included in the report even when they are not instrumented, you can use the :option:`--include` option.

 .. _used gcov options: